 - Burst crackers

-Significance Of The Festival - Diwali marks the return of Lord Rama along with wife Sita and brother Lakshmana after an exile of 14 years.
+Significance of the Festival - Diwali marks the return of Lord Ram along with wife Sita and brother Lakshmana after an exile of 14 years.

 2. Holi

-Another festival that has huge significance in the lives of every Hindu is Holi.
+Another festival that lies on the list of the top 10 festivals in India that has huge significance in the lives of every Hindu is Holi.
 Celebrated around the country, usually in the month of March, Holi is one of the most famous festivals of India and is celebrated during the course of two days.
 As any traveler would agree, India is one of the finest places to visit in Asia during the month of March particularly due to the festival of Holi.

 As for the day of Holi, this is when the real fun begins.
 People living in neighborhoods gather in open areas and apply dry and wet colors on each other which is a spectacle full of fun and excitement.
 In fact, this is fun that attracts thousands of travelers every year to India.
 Kids play with water guns and throw water-filled balloons on each other.
 Hence, as far as famous festivals of India are concerned, Holi is right up there with the very best.

-Significance Of The Festival - The festival is celebrated in order to mark the victory of good over evil while it also marks the arrival of Spring.
+Significance of the Festival - This spring festival in India is celebrated in order to mark the victory of good over evil while it also marks the arrival of Spring.

 3. Dussehra

-It is then culminated with 'Ravan Dahan' where huge effigies of Ravana, Meghnath, and Kumbhkaran are burnt, a spectacle you don't want to miss.
-As for the other parts of the country, here's how Dussehra is celebrated -
+It is then culminated with 'Ravan Dahan' where huge effigies of Ravana, Meghnath, and Kumbhakarna are burnt, a spectacle you don't want to miss.
+As for the other parts of the country, here's how Dussehra, a big festival in India, is celebrated -

 Mysore - In Mysore, Dussehra is celebrated by taking out a colorful procession.
-The Mysore palace during this time is a sight to watch while the atmosphere of the whole place is joyous, to say the least.
+During this time, the Mysore Palace is a sight to watch while the atmosphere of the whole place is joyous, to say the least.

 Kullu - Dussehra in Kullu is slightly unique when compared to other parts of India.
 Here, the festival is celebrated for ten straight days welcoming the mountain deities in the valley.